walterpinson/reference-architecture-api/README.md

 sh/run.sh
 ```

 This command deletes any existing containers, and rebuilds the source, rebuilds the docker image, and reruns the container.
+This is your go-to command.
+When you make some code changes and you want your running docker container to reflect those code changes, this is is the command that you run.

 ### Build the source and publish the application
 `sh/build_app.sh`